MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/dashboard-api.md

 1. These APIs can only be used by developer accounts that belong to the [Windows Hardware Dev Center program](https://msdn.microsoft.com/windows/hardware/drivers/dashboard/get-started-with-the-hardware-dashboard).
 2. Make sure that you have completed the prerequisites below.
 3. Before you call a method in the Microsoft Hardware API, obtain an Azure AD access token, as illustrated below.
 After you obtain a token, you have 60 minutes to use this token in calls to the Microsoft Store submission API before the token expires.
 After the token expires, you can generate a new token.
-4. Call the Microsoft Store submission API.
+4. Call the Microsoft Hardware API.